koenigmattern/PSEvolve/README.md

 ## License

-This material is licensed under the [MIT License](LICENSE) and is free and provided as-is.
+This material is licensed under the [MIT License](LICENSE) and is free and provided as-is. <br />
 If you use the code provided in this repository please cite the original publication.